-- failure of any supplier to become or maintain its status as a cGMP-compliant manufacturer of raw materials, which status is a prerequisite to our attainment of a BLA for omidubicel and our other product candidate; - termination or nonrenewal of supply or service agreements with third parties in a manner or at a time that is costly or damaging to us; and - disruptions to the operations of our third-party suppliers and service providers caused by conditions unrelated to our business or operations, including the bankruptcy of the supplier or service provider.
+- failure of any supplier to become or maintain its status as a cGMP-compliant manufacturer of raw materials, which status is a prerequisite to our attainment of a BLA for Omisirge and our other product candidate; - termination or nonrenewal of supply or service agreements with third parties in a manner or at a time that is costly or damaging to us; and - disruptions to the operations of our third-party suppliers and service providers caused by conditions unrelated to our business or operations, including the bankruptcy of the supplier or service provider.

-We rely on a single facility located in Kiryat Gat, Israel to manufacture omidubicel.
+We rely on a single facility located in Kiryat Gat, Israel to manufacture Omisirge.
 Severe natural or other disaster, power outages or disruption at this site could have a material adverse effect on our ability to manufacture sufficient commercial supply.

-We are engaged in ongoing discussions with Lonza to terminate the Services Agreement with Lonza for the manufacturing of omidubicel.
-Unless and until we establish an alternative supplier, we will be solely dependent on our facility in Kiryat Gat, Israel for the manufacture of the commercial supply of omidubicel, if omidubicel is approved.
-We have completed construction on the facility in Kiryat Gat and we are now working to qualify our manufacturing process and facility with the FDA's cGMP regulations.
+Unless and until we establish an alternative supplier, we will be solely dependent on our facility in Kiryat Gat, Israel for the manufacture of the clinical and commercial supply of Omisirge.
+We have completed construction on the facility in Kiryat Gat.
+The FDA completed its pre-licensing inspections and approved our facility in Kiryat Gat to manufacture commercial supplies of Omisirge.
+Such inspection resulted in no 483 observations.
+In addition, the Israeli Ministry of Health has also completed physical inspections of the facility in Kiryat Gat, Israel.
 Severe natural or other disasters, power outages, ongoing or revived hostilities or other political or economic factors could severely disrupt our manufacturing operations at our Kiryat Gat facility.
-If any event occurred that prevented us from using all or a significant portion of this facility or otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue manufacturing omidubicel for a substantial period of time in sufficient quantities, or at all.
+If any event occurred that prevented us from using all or a significant portion of this facility or otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue manufacturing Omisirge for a substantial period of time in sufficient quantities, or at all.
 The disaster recovery and business continuity plans we have in place currently are limited and are unlikely to prove adequate to guarantee a sufficient continuation of supply in the event of a serious disaster or similar event.
-Although we intend to establish an alternative source supplier or manufacturer for the commercial supply of omidubicel, we cannot guarantee that we will be able to establish an alternative source, supplier or partner for the manufacturing of omidubicel at acceptable commercial terms, or at all.
+Although we intend to establish an alternative source supplier or manufacturing of Omisirge at acceptable commercial terms, or at all.